-Getting started with social media can be a tricky process, working out how to use each different platform effectively, building an audience…so here are my top ten tips for getting started!
+Getting started with social media can be a tricky process, working out how to use each different platform effectively, building an audience.
+So, here are my top 11 Social Media Marketing Tips for Beginners.

 1. Start With A Plan

-It all starts with having a good plan in place (one that will be revised as you go along and learn more about the platforms).
+Lets start with Social Media Marketing Tips for Beginners with where it all starts, having a proper plan.
+Having a good plan in place (one that will be revised as you go along and learn more about the platforms).
 Each platform is different, while on Twitter it might be acceptable to post quite a lot each day, doing the same on Facebook or Instagram isn’t.

 Work out how frequently you want to post, what kind of posts you’ll be putting out, what kind of hashtags you’ll be using, etc.

 Along with this planning, you might want to work out some goals for your social media strategy.
 Start small, for example posting x amount of times per day.

 Once you’ve got your plan, it’s time to get to work.
 One of the main things you want to aim for is posting consistently.
 With platforms like Twitter, they move quickly, and before you can blink your tweet could already have come and gone from someone’s feed.
 While you shouldn’t be tweeting every time you blink, you definitely want to be posting more than once a day.

 For platforms like Facebook and Instagram, you don’t want to post too often (up to 3 times a day seems to be considered the max).
 The more you post, the higher your chances of getting noticed.

 Another great way to help you build up a following is to interact with other people in similar fields of content.
 Try and avoid just commenting things like “Great!” or “Amazing!”.
 They’re not really conversation starters, aim to comment on something meaningful that could garner a response.